kabisa/kudos-frontend/README.md

 The project is build using [GitHub actions](https://github.com/kabisa/kudos-frontend/actions) with every commit.
 See the .github directory for the configuration file.

 The project is hosted on [Netlify](https://app.netlify.com/teams/kabisa/sites) and deployed using commit hooks.
+To access the netlify, please contact Managed Services for bobth environments.
 The following environments exist:
 - [Staging](https://kudos.develop.kabisa.io/)
 - [Production](https://kudos.kabisa.io/)

+To deploy a new version, create a new release on GitHub.
+The release will be automatically deployed to the environments when merging into develop (staging) or master (production).

 ## Contributing